privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Easy to use.
 Could your mother use that tool or service?
 Usability is most important.
 - Cross-platform / Accessible.
 - Privacy respecting.
-- Open Source / free software is preferred but not required.
+- Open Source / Free Software is preferred but not required.
 - Must list source code in [source_code.md](https://github.com/privacytoolsIO/privacytools.io/blob/master/source_code.md) (if applicable)
 - Prioritize Products without Vendor Lock-in (decentralized/self-hostable) or data interoperability.